 But back to the food.
 I've started to see a few people carrying grocery sacks by hand as they walk home on our sidewalk-less streets.
 Which shows you that some people are starting to save the cost of transportation by walking (a novel idea?).
 Sadly perhaps they've even lost their job and they've even canceled their car insurance.
-They risk their lives by walking our sidewalk-less streets, crossing crosswalk-less intersections, all because it is too expensive to drive; but that they still must eat!
-They still must feed themselves and their families.
+They risk their lives by walking our sidewalk-less streets, crossing crosswalk-less intersections, all because it is

 So as agflation - rising prices of agricultural products, affected by ethanol production and the rising oil prices (transportation of goods), increasing fertilizer costs hits us squarely in the mouth, we should probably look at profiting here while everyone is noticing.
 By some estimates, it takes ten to fifteen pounds of grain to get a pound of pork.
 Wheat price increases relate to higher cereal prices.
 Everything affects everything.
 So why not play on the side of those who are doing the very same thing; profiting from the ag-sector?
 Perhaps then we could also take on a little risk and save a Mother or Father from orphaning their children by giving those walking with grocery sacks a ride back home.
 Maybe the feeling that you've done a good thing will be payment enough for the bit of gasoline you consumed being a human being.